Supporting imagery

 Curiously enough, the last Neo Geo game was released in 2004, almost 14 years after its release.
 That’s quite an achievement for a household/arcade console, and I hope that this analysis has helped you understand these outcomes from a technical perspective.

-From my side, I found it engaging to return to a 2D console after spending so many words on the Nintendo 3DS, this helped me revisit the ‘classic’ writing structure that I adopted during the website’s beginnings in 2019.
+From my side, I found it engaging to return to a 2D console after typing so many words for the Nintendo 3DS article, this helped me revisit the ‘classic’ writing structure that I adopted during the website’s beginnings in 2019.

 Thinking about the follow-up articles, I’ve still got two avenues to explore: Continue the modern hardware timeline after the Nintendo 3DS, or proceed with another 2D console: The Pippin.
 The latter would help me introduce the PowerPC CPU, while modern hardware would enable me to talk about the ARMv7 and the ARMv8.
 We’ll see!